Sugar and Spice

 Foundation can (and should) be used on the eyelids.
 After cleansing and moisturizing, apply foundation to the entire face, including eyelids, using a foundation brush or sponge.
 Always apply foundation (as well as power) in a downward motion.
 Applying foundation in any other direction than down will cause the foundation to ad-hear to facial hair thus making the hair more visible.
 You can also add concealer as a base for your shadows.
 Once you have applied your foundation but before powdering, apply a small amount of concealer to eyelid (using a brush or your ring finger) between your eyelashes and eyebrow.
 Set your entire face with powder (either loose or compact) then you can begin applying your eye colors.
 The result is brighter, more vivid colors that will last!

-By using a concealer instead of a primer (for example Urban Decay Primer Potion) you can save up to 16 dollars!
+MONEY SAVING TIP: By using a concealer instead of a primer (for example Urban Decay Primer Potion) you can save up to 16 dollars!
 It works just as well for priming your eyes for your shadow.